 It’s essential for manufacturers to be aware of any components containing intentionally added PFAS in their products, as those products are within the scope of the law regardless of the manufacturer not directly or knowingly adding PFAS to the products.

 Manufacturers within Maine’s PFAS law must report on products that contain intentionally added PFAS.
-Maine's Department of Environmental Protection (DEP) is currently developing a database to collect PFAS reports.
-In the meantime, manufacturers must submit a written notification to the department that includes the following information:
+Maine's Department of Environmental Protection (DEP) has a database to collect PFAS reports.
+Only products that contain intentionally added PFAS that have been designated by the DEP as a CUU must be notified.
+Manufacturers must submit a notification to the department that includes the following information:

-Yes, the third provision of Maine’s PFAS pollution law bans the use of PFAS in products sold within the state beginning January 1, 2032.
+Yes, Maine’s PFAS pollution law bans the use of PFAS in products sold within the state beginning January 1, 2032.
+Products designated as a CUU have an expiry date and can't be relied on to have a CUU exemption forever.
 Companies should prepare for Maine’s PFAS ban by reviewing their products to determine the components most likely to contain PFAS, how these PFAS are used, and if they can be replaced.
 As most supply chains are complex, this can be a daunting task, requiring outreach to hundreds of suppliers.
-Additionally, companies must start searching for alternatives for their components that currently use PFAS if they want to continue to sell their products in Maine.

 Whether you’re impacted by Maine’s PFAS pollution law or need to meet PFAS reporting requirements elsewhere, our PFAS solution helps streamline compliance and mitigate risk associated with the dangers of PFAS.
 Source Intelligence’s robust product compliance software can quickly identify more than 12,000 PFAS from the EPA list and 4,000 PFAS from the OECD list.
 We offer flexible solutions to assist you in due diligence, data analysis, and reporting so you can stay current with ever-changing global reporting requirements, including identifying PFAS in your products, cross-checking products against legislative requirements, and much more.